qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Intro

-Laravel, Vue & Nuxt, a Listing Directory, Blog & Job Board Theme with Page Builder.
+Laravel, Vue, and Nuxt, a Page Builder, Listing Directory, Blog, and Job Board Theme.

 [Play around with the demo app](https://www.myissue.io)